autogluon/autogluon/docs/tutorials/text_prediction/beginner.md

 # Text Prediction - Quick Start
 :label:`sec_textprediction_beginner`

+*Starting from AutoGluon 0.6, we recommend to adopt `MultiModalPredictor` if you are looking for automatically finetuning foundational models for text problems.
+See more in :ref:`sec_`*

 Here we briefly demonstrate the `TextPredictor`, which helps you automatically train and deploy models for various Natural Language Processing (NLP) tasks.
 This tutorial presents two examples of NLP tasks: